-“The Role of Multilateral Finance in Road Safety” workshopDaniele D'Onofrio
+“The Role of Multilateral Finance in Road Safety” WorkshopDaniele D'Onofrio

-The aim of the workshop was to know how the international strategies to improve road safety are supported by the Multilateral Finance Institutions, and to have a clear view of the role of these International Financial Institutions (IFIs)/Multilateral Development Banks (MDBs) in the development of Road Safety and Environmental protection.
+The aim of the workshop is to know how the international strategies to improve road safety are supported by the Multilateral Finance Institutions, and to have a clear view of the role of these International Financial Institutions (IFIs)/Multilateral Development Banks (MDBs) in the development of Road Safety and Environmental protection.